ansible/community-docs/maintaining.rst

 - address issues discovered to appropriate contributors,
 - :ref:`release<Releasing>` collections,
 - watch that collections adhere the `Collection Requirements <https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst>`_,
-- keep tracking changes announced in ``Changes impacting collection contributors and maintainers`` `GitHub issue <https://github.com/ansible-collections/overview/issues/45>`_ and timely update a collection in accordance with them,
+- subscribe to and keep tracking changes announced in the `news-for-maintainers repository <https://github.com/ansible-collections/news-for-maintainers>`_ and timely update a collection in accordance with them,
 - increase a number of active contributors and maintainers by :ref:`building healthy community<Expanding community>` around collections,
 - revise this document regularly for updates and sharing their experience through changing it.